-Following the recommendation of the directors, we were appointed by the directors on 27 June 2018 to audit the financial statements for the year ended 31 March 2019 and subsequent financial periods.
-The period of total uninterrupted engagement is 3 years, covering the years ended 31 March 2019 to 31 March 2021.
+Following the recommendation of the Kemble Water Holdings Limited Board, we were appointed by the members on 27 June 2018 to audit the financial statements for the year ended 31 March 2019 and subsequent financial periods.
+The period of total uninterrupted engagement is 4 years, covering the years ended 31 March 2019 to 31 March 2022.

-Katharine Finn (Senior Statutory Auditor) for and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors Reading 5 July 2021
+Katharine Finn (Senior Statutory Auditor) for and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors Reading 5 July 2022